Last Updated on May 6, 2023

 Phuket is the perfect place to relax and unwind, with the Old Town offering a bit of Thailand culture along with shopping opportunities whilst Koh Lanta is idyllic.
 Catch a ferry from Phuket and enjoy the stunning national parks and crystal clear water.
 Splurge on a nice hotel here and take a few day trips to the perfect beaches and bays nearby.
 We love Bamboo Bay and Kantiang Bay.

-10 days in Thailand is the perfect way to see in your 50th birthday or any milestone birthday.
+10 days in Thailand is the perfect way to celebrate your 50th birthday with an exotic trip.
 There are so many options to choose from, depending on what type of traveler you are.
 Plus, there is amazing food, plenty of choices to relax and unwind, and gorgeous hotels to choose from.

 SINGAPORE: Art and History